 Christopher Columbus’ Firsts

-Did your family celebrate Columbus Day?
+Does your family celebrate Columbus Day?
 Or did it slip by without notice?
-Most of us are more enthused at this time of year with homecoming and the big games, and anything else that needs or wants doing.
 Columbus Day is usually noted in school classes (well before college) and after that it is all but forgotten.
 But the four voyages of Columbus represent an incredibly important “first” in world history, in the history of the Western Hemisphere, and in the USA, that we should not forget.

 (more…)